-- ½ pound Italian sausage
+- 1/2 pound Italian sausage bulk

-- 2 whole onions, chopped
+- 2 whole onions chopped

-- 2 jalapeno pepper, seeds and stems removed and minced
+- 2 jalapeno pepper seeds and stems removed and minced

 - 1 cup chopped green bell pepper

-- 8 garlic clove, chopped
+- 8 garlic clove chopped

-- 2 tbs Chili Powder
+- 2 Tablespoons Chili Powder

-- 3 Tbsp brown sugar
+- 3 Tablespoons brown sugar

-- 1 Tbs ground cumin
+- 1 Tablespoon ground cumin

-- 2 tsp smoked paprika
+- 2 teaspoons smoked paprika

-- 3 Tbs tomato paste
+- 3 Tablespoons tomato paste

-- 1 TBS ground coriander
+- 1 Tablespoon ground coriander

-- 1 Tbs.
-Mexican oregano
+- 1 Tablespoon Mexican oregano

-- ½ teaspoon black pepper
+- 1/2 teaspoon black pepper

-- ¼ teaspoon salt
+- 1/4 teaspoon salt

 - 2 California bay leaves

-- 1½ cup Merlot Wine
+- 1 1/2 cup Merlot Wine

-- 1 C. water
+- 1 Cup water

-- ½ cup sharp cheddar cheese, shredded
+- 1/2 cup sharp cheddar cheese shredded

-- Heat a large dutch oven over medium high heat.
+Heat a large dutch oven over medium high heat.
 Add 2 tablespoons olive oil.

-- Remove casings from sausage.
 Add sausage, onion, sirloin, pork, jalapeno, green bell pepper and garlic.

-- Cook 8 minutes or until sausage and beef are browned.
+Cook 8 minutes or until sausage and beef are browned.
 Add chili powder and next 10 ingredients (through bay leaves) and cook 1 minute stirring constantly.

-- Stir in wine, tomatoes and drained beans.
+Stir in wine, tomatoes and drained beans.
 Dissolve bouillon in water and add to chili.
 Add more water if necessary for consistency.

-- Cover and cook on low for at least 1 hour, stirring occasionally.
+Cover and cook on low for at least 1 hour, stirring occasionally.

-- Uncover and cook on low for 30 minutes, stirring occasionally.
+Uncover and cook on low for 30 minutes, stirring occasionally.
 Discard bay leaves.

-Award Winning Chili… It’s What’s for Dinner.
+Award Winning Chili Recipe … It’s What’s for Dinner.